protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/developers-reference.md

 -   the default `multiplicity` of the `ActorRef` is set to 1

--   an operation `getGeneralProtocol` is added to the `InterfaceItem`

 -   an operation `getSemantics` is added to the `InterfaceItem`

 -   an operation `getAllIncomingAbstractMessages` is added to the `InterfaceItem`